 Affidavit of notice to adjacent property owners must be notarized to the considered evidence.
-Certified mail receipts or postmarked certificate of mailing shall be considered as proof of proper notification.
+Certified mail receipts or postmarked certificate of mailing -personal signatures of the adjacent property owners shall be considered as proof of proper notification.

 10.20 Committees